-- Minimal viable product (MVP): Clinical implementation of the HOPE platform began in February 2021 and is available for access by NSW Health clinicians and invited patients or carers participating in the Leading Better Value Care and Integrated Care programs.
+- Minimal viable product (MVP): Clinical implementation of the HOPE platform began in February 2021 and is available for access by NSW Health clinicians and invited patients or carers participating in the Value Based Health Care and Integrated Care programs.

 - Phase 1: Phase 1 will build on the existing core product of MVP, and will include enhancements for carers, culturally and linguistically diverse populations and statewide aggregate reporting.
 Phase 1 is expected to be complete and ready for clinical implementation by mid-late 2021.

 - Phase 2: Integration with the NSW Health electronic Medical Record (eMR) system.
 Scoping commenced late 2019 with key stakeholders, with work commencing once Phase 1 is complete.

 - Phase 3: Integration with GP desktop systems.
 Scoping commenced late 2019 with key stakeholders.

 All PRMs data is hosted in a ‘.gov’ domain in compliance with NSW Health’s privacy and confidentiality policies.